 This is a follow up story for Temples and Markets.
-If you're interested in reading how they got started, published about 2 years ago, check it out here.
+If you're interested in reading how they got started, published over 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 I am the founder of the online-curated store for ethical and unique gifts Temples and Markets.
 I also run the retail group the Pop Up Collective in Australia, and last year launched another store.

 Temples and Markets showcase artisan-made jewelry, bags, accessories, and home decor unique to the region of South-East Asia.
 All products in-store have a story and I tell the story behind them thus giving a face to the often cold world of E-commerce, and showcasing the people who make them.

 The store features bags and jewelry crafted from recycled and/or sustainable materials; for example, bags made from washable paper and jewelry crafted from recycled bullet casings.

 Although my businesses are E-commerce stores I try to have a pop-up gift and fashion shop every November/December in Sydney.
 I feel having bricks and mortar presence adds so much to the business - not just helping with exposure but also the pop up in-store sales makeup approximately ⅓ of my annual revenue.

 Tell us about what you’ve been up to!
 Has the business been growing?

 Obviously, 2020 was a tough year for retail.
 Even though Temples and Markets is an online store, my products in store would generally be classed as “want to have” and not “need to have.”
 Consequently for the middle part of the year, specifically because Australia locked down for a few months, trade was very slow.
 I used this time to create a new online store for women’s fashion.